NedJWestern/nedjwestern.github.io/podman_secrets.md

 The secret will exist only for this RUN command, it will not persist in the final image.

-Podman only supports secret files here, not variables.
+Podman only supports build time secret files, not build time secret variables.